 and see if you really want to use AD and BC in the future.

 I would hope that you would not.

 Beliefs that cannot be compromised:

 Incoming E-mail: The seminary that I want to attend has a special

 admission requirement: Applicants must write an essay describing three

-theological beliefs about which they will not compromise.
+theological beliefs about which they will never compromise.
 Do you have any

 Our response: It seems to me that an honorable person must be willing

 to follow the truth wherever it leads.
-If this means that they have to
+This means that they have to

 be prepared to abandon a particular theological belief if new evidence emerges that shows